-The research institution must be a non-profit, owned and operated exclusively for scientific and education purposes, and located in the United States.
-Institutions eligible to participate include: Nonprofit colleges or universities and domestic non-profit scientific and research institutions.
+The research institution must be owned and operated exclusively for scientific and education purposes, non- profit and located in the United States.
+Institutions eligible to participate include: Nonprofit colleges or universities and domestic nonprofit scientific and research institutions.

 Peer Review